poisonfox-llc/mathscript.poisonfox.cf/README.md

 # MathScript website

-This is the GitHub repository for [foxypireatecove37350/MathScript](https://github.com/foxypiratecove37350/MathScript).
+This is the GitHub repository for the website of [foxypireatecove37350/MathScript](https://github.com/foxypiratecove37350/MathScript).

 <!-- soon -->